mediocregopher/duffel/README.md

 All directory objects (including the one for ".") can additionally have the following parameters:

 * "apply_to_contents" (bool): Whether or not to apply the metadata parameters to the contents of the directory
 * "apply_recursively" (bool): Whether or not to apply the metadata parameters recursively (implies "apply_to_contents")
 * "delete_untracked"  (bool): Delete any files/folders in the directory which aren't explicitely put by duffel
+* "force_ownership"   (bool): By default if a directory already exists duffel won't try to change its ownership or chmod permissions.
+This option makes it force (attempt) to change the directory's permissions, in contrast with the behavior for files which always attempt to change permissions.
+I'm still going back and forth on this behavior, I'm not married to it.

 All of these parameters default to false if not specified.